timmo001/omarchy-config/README.md

-# Omarchy Configuration Repositories
+# Omarchy Configuration

-Configuration files for the Omarchy setup.
+Setup for my Omarchy setups.

 ## Other Repositories